mixelpixel/Lambda-University/curl_tricks.md

 The `-v` option sets `curl` up to use a persistent cookie.

+This is the first visit, so using this command will return the data object, { viewCount: 1 }.

-Then in the return message from `curl`, note that the view count object is set with a value of 1.
-Also - and this is the important bit: look towards the bottom of the `curl` print out for the `set-cookie` data:
+NOTE also - and this is the important bit: towards the bottom of the `curl` print out, just above the view count, look for the `set-cookie` data:

 ```console
 $  curl -v http://localhost:3000/view-counter